zmbikayi/zmbikayi.github.io/_pages/about.md

 Research Interests
 ------

 This is easy.
 I am interested in flight control in general.
-Check out my <a href="https://zmbikayi.github.io/publications/"> publications.</a>
+Check out my <a href="https://zmbikayi.github.io/publications/"> publications.</a> Most of the papers are open access.
+But if you can't find a paper, shoot me an email and I will be happy to share the PDF.

 For those who have no idea what it means, well, I make flying things fly.
 Or more specifically, I make them such that they can be controlled either by a human or automatically.
 And by flyng things, I mean aircrafts.